Ida Noddack: Nuclear fission

 In 1934, Enrico Fermi bombarded uranium with neutrons in his laboratory in Rome, and identified a new type of radioactivity whose atomic chemistry differed greatly from uranium and similar elements.
 He published his findings claiming this to be evidence of a new transuranic element.
 Ida Noddack quickly published a paper questioning Fermi’s conclusion.
 Noddack correctly criticized Enrico Fermi's chemical proofs in his 1934 neutron bombardment experiments, from which he postulated that transuranic elements might have been produced.
 This theory was widely accepted for a few years.
 However, Noddack's paper "On Element 93" suggested a number of possibilities, but centered on Fermi's failure to chemically eliminate all lighter than uranium elements in his proofs, rather than only down to lead.

 The paper is considered historically significant today not simply because she correctly pointed out the flaw in Fermi's chemical proof but because she suggested the possibility that "it is conceivable that the nucleus breaks up into several large fragments, which would of course be isotopes of known elements but would not be neighbors of the irradiated element."
 In doing so she presaged what would become known a few years later as nuclear fission.

-However, Noddack's theory did not exhibit experimental proof or a theoretical basis for this possibility.
-Therefore, the paper was generally ignored and mocked by others, despite the fact that she was correct.
+However, as Noddack's theory did not exhibit experimental proof or a theoretical basis, the paper was generally ignored and mocked.
 Several German scientists, like Otto Hahn, saw Noddack's work as "ridiculous."
 A woman's position in the workplace had been dwindling for years due to the 1929 Wall Street crash.
 In 1932, a German law, replicating others in Europe, was put into place that obligated married women to leave their jobs and become housewives so that there would be more positions available for men.
 Noddack was able to escape this law due to her status as an "unpaid collaborator."
 This may have caused her to be looked down upon by men in the field as she was only able to work due to this loophole.